donders-research-data-management/rdm-ontology-di/doc/help/faq/publish-data.rst

     After publication of the DSC, a MANIFEST, LICENSE and README file are autamatically added to the collection data.

-    The MANIFEST file contains a list of all files in the collection with a checksum for each, to check the presence and content of the collection files (see :ref:`here <check-transferred data>`).
+    The MANIFEST file contains a list of all files in the collection with a checksum for each, to check the presence and content of the collection files (see :ref:`here <check-transferred-data>`).

     The LICENSE file contains the selected :ref:` Data Use Agreement <faq-data-use-agreement>`.